torenj/Logger/readme.txt

 Normal use
 1. open ContextLogger.app
+2. start recording using the first status menu item
-2. do the sequence
+3. do the sequence you want to record
-3. stop the ContextLogger in GUI
+4. stop the ContextLogger in GUI
-4. open terminal in the git workspace where the ExternalFiles are
-5. sh postProcessing.sh
-6. open output
+5. open OutputImageFolder folder under ~/Documents

 repeat :)